Thomsch/tellina_user_experiment/experiment_design_doc.md

     - A "pure" version of this directory will be kept in a tarball, which will be extracted at the beginning of the experiment, a new task, or when the user issues a reset command.
-- Analysis of experimental data: parse, organize, and sort the data that was recorded to the log file.
-  - We will want to do a real statistical analysis with a hypothesis test and computed p-values, not just summary statistics.
+- Analysis of experimental data: determine relative performance of subjects using Tellina versus those who are not, via statistical analysis.
 - Tasks:
   - We will have `N` tasks for each user.
   - The tasks will be labeled sequentially.